tanc7/HacktheBox_Deadly_Arthropod_Writeup/README.md

 # Conclusion

 This was a very fun exercise and I enjoyed it, particularly how pcap file formats can be used to capture keystrokes as well.

+There were at least two public sources of Hacking/Cybersecurity CTF match write-ups to cite from.
+If you use my second script <code>translate_attempt_2.py</code> you will get the same result and properly register CAPITALIZED letters that were missing in the first script.
+Registering the [shift] key is critical to solving the challenge.
+Be patient with the left and right arrows, following them closely will reveal the typed out flag.